 Similarly, movement or dance has been used cross-culturally across time to celebrate rites of passage, to grieve, or to cleanse the body and soul of the individual and collective pain.

 Embodied Movement practices offer an opportunity to explore the embodiment of our cells, our body systems, and movement patterns to increase awareness, perception, and consciousness.
 Movement methods such as Emily Conrad’s Continuum Movement, Bonnie Bainbridge-Cohen’s, BodyMind Centering, or Gabrielle Roth’s 5 Rhythms all focus on deepening the inherent wisdom of the body and the enhancement of consciousness through the body.
+Paula is trained in Dan Leven’s Shake Your Soul and Journey Dance which she has offered as a form of embodied movement practice in private settings and in various treatment centers.

 For more information on the use of movement or sound in healing go to: